NASA: Roscosmos

 NASA and Roscosmos have cooperated on the development and operation of the International Space Station since September 1993.
 The agencies have used launch systems from both countries to deliver station elements to orbit.
 Astronauts and Cosmonauts jointly maintain various elements of the station.
 Both countries provide access to the station via launch systems noting Russia's unique role as the sole provider of delivery of crew and cargo upon retirement of the space shuttle in 2011 and prior to commencement of NASA COTS and crew flights.
 In July 2022, NASA and Roscosmos signed a deal to share space station flights enabling crew from each country to ride on the systems provided by the other.
 Current geopolitical conditions in late 2022 make it unlikely that cooperation will be extended to other programs such as Artemis or lunar exploration.

 Artemis Accords

 The Artemis Accords have been established to define a framework for cooperating in the peaceful exploration and exploitation of the Moon, Mars, asteroids, and comets.
-The accords were drafted by NASA and the US State Department and are executed as a series of bilateral agreements between the United States and the participating countries.
+The accords were drafted by NASA and the US State Department and are executed as a series of bilateral agreements between the US and the participating countries.
 As of June 2023, 22 countries have signed the accords.
-They are Australia, Bahrain, Brazil, Canada, Colombia, France, India, Israel, Italy, Japan, the Republic of Korea, Luxembourg, Mexico, New Zealand, Poland, Romania, the Kingdom of Saudi Arabia, Singapore, Ukraine, the United Arab Emirates, the United Kingdom, and the United States.
+They are Australia, Bahrain, Brazil, Canada, Colombia, France, India, Israel, Italy, Japan, the Republic of Korea, Luxembourg, Mexico, New Zealand, Poland, Romania, the Kingdom of Saudi Arabia, Singapore, Ukraine, the United Arab Emirates, the UK, and the US.